What Is Trend Analysis?

 Not all trends behave the same way.
 Understanding the difference helps you respond appropriately.

 Downward Trends show decline or decrease.
 Customer retention dropping.
 Production efficiency improving.
 Time-to-market shrinking.
-Again, context matters.
+Context matters here too—if you're measuring cost to serve or employee attrition, a downward trend is a victory.

 Have you ever looked at a metric and thought it was stable, only to realize six months later that a slow downward trend had been hiding in plain sight?
 That's the danger of not conducting formal trend analysis.
 Small changes compound over time.